 - Fully featured Linux workstation with integrated Thinclient.
-For more information on the Thinclient operation please refer to section 13.

-- napalm

-- ansible

-- RDP console

-- DHCP or Static IP address

-- WWW Server

-- TFTP Server

-- Java Integration for ASDM access to Cisco ASA/IPS.
+For more information on the Thinclient operation please refer to section 13. - napalm - ansible - phyton - RDP console - DHCP or Static IP address - WWW Server (web page home directory www is located on desktop) - TFTP Server (for access to TFTP server, root/eve or nobody/eve, home directory TFTP is located on desktop) - FTP server (for access to FTP server, root/eve, home directory for ftp is root) - Java Integration for ASDM access to Cisco ASA/IPS.
 For access to ASDM where Java is required, please follow this reference link: